xixiaofinland/sfterm.nvim/README.md

 [sforg.nvim](https://github.com/xixiaofinland/sforg.nvim) plugin can retrieve and set a target_org value.

-In case you have it installed, the built-in commands for Salesforce will run against the target org value, meaning it adds a `-o target_org` paramater at end of commands.
+In case you have it installed, the built-in commands (push(), retrieve()) for Salesforce will run against the target org value, meaning it adds a `-o target_org` paramater at end of those commands.

 ## 4. Interact with the terminal

 It's a terminal wrapped in a buffer in a window.
 Feel free to enter the window and hit `i` to enter insert mode to use it.
+I recommend to use a separate terminal like Tmux, but the choice is yours.

-Note: exit insert mode in terminal is `<C-\><C-n>`
+Note: `<C-\><C-n>` to go back to normal mode in the terminal. `C-]`, `Esc`, or `kj` etc. won't work.

-You can also execute random commands to the terminal without leaving your current window by:
+You can also execute random commands in the terminal without leaving your current working window by:

 ```